neargye-wg21/WG21/draft/constexpr_charconv.md

 ### Floating-point and Tables

-Microsoft/STL implemented using the Ryu algorithm, and the implementation is already done as a header only, tables are stored as constexpr arrays in the header <https://github.com/microsoft/STL/blob/2b4cf99c044176637497518294281046439a1bcc/stl/inc/xcharconv_ryu_tables.h>.
-Implementation does not use `union` nor `reinterpret_cast`, only `bit_cast` wich added in C++20 as `constexpr`.
+Microsoft/STL is implemented using the Ryu algorithm.
+This implementation is already header only with tables stored as constexpr arrays ([xcharconv_ryu_tables.h](https://github.com/microsoft/STL/blob/2b4cf99c044176637497518294281046439a1bcc/stl/inc/xcharconv_ryu_tables.h)).
+It doesn't use `union` nor `reinterpret_cast`, only `bit_cast` that was added in C++20 as `constexpr`.

-For some other STL implementations, storing large tables in headers may be a problem, for example for `float-128`.
-Perhaps this problem can be leveled by modules or not using tables at the compilation stage used `std::is_constant_evaluated`.
+For some other STL implementations, storing large tables in headers may become a problem (i.e. for `__float128` type).
+Perhaps this can be avoided by using modules or `std::is_constant_evaluated` to select tableless algorithm at compilation stage.

 ## III.
 Conclusions